-Yoga also offers many mental benefits, such as a reduction in stress level.
-Greater relaxation and reduced stress leads to a host of other positive body changes including an improvement in circulation, sleep and self-confidence.
-A positive mental outlook also helps to maintain a healthy immune system, which in turn can ward off other serious ailments such as high cholesterol, heart disease and stroke.
+Yoga also offers many mental benefits, such as a reduction in stress levels.
+Greater relaxation and reduced stress lead to a host of other positive body changes including an improvement in circulation, sleep, and self-confidence.
+A positive mental outlook also helps to maintain a healthy immune system, which in turn can ward off other serious ailments such as high cholesterol, heart disease, and stroke.

 Who May Benefit Most From Yoga?

 Yoga is appropriate for individuals of all ages and fitness levels.
 Those who are seeking a workout that increases their mind, body, and spiritual awareness will find yoga to be a good fit for them.
 Those who wish to increase their fitness level at a slower pace may find that yoga is perfect for them, although the physical intensity is just as high as in many other exercise methods.
 Yoga exercises utilize a variety of muscle groups at the same time, so an entire body workout is often achieved during each class.
 Yoga is effective in toning muscles without creating a bulky look.